 The Health Insurance Portability and Accountability Act applies to most organizations in one form or another, like the security and privacy of health data.

-Each notification has established timelines or triggers by which employers need to provide notifications to employees and/or applicable agencies– some annually and others by a certain due date.
-Many notifications like COBRA are trigger-based driven by such things as the termination of employment or other qualifying events.
-CMS and MMA reporting requirements have set dates of notification and triggering event notification criteria.
+Each notification has established timelines or triggers by which employers need to provide warnings to employees and applicable agencies– some annually and others by a specific due date.
+Many announcements like COBRA trigger-based driven by such things as the termination of employment or other qualifying events.
+CMS and MMA reporting requirements have set times of information and triggering event notification criteria.

 The disclosure notice to all Medicare-eligible individuals who are covered under the prescription drug plan must take place: